iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst.txt

     What is the *formal* way to state the outcome of the test, in terms of the null hypothesis?

 Remember that ANOVA only tells us whether there is a difference between at least one pair of groups - it doesn't tell us what the difference is, or even which groups.
-For that, we need to do additional tests, called *post hoc* tests.
+For that, we need to do additional tests, called *post hoc* tests.\ [1]_

 independent samples *t*-test
 ------------------------------